TRPG0/ArchipelagoULTRAKILL/package/README.md

 # Can I play ULTRAKILL randomizer without Archipelago?

 Not yet.
 I would like to make a standalone version of the randomizer eventually, but since the Archipelago version already works well enough, I'm releasing it now.

+# I can't get it to work!
+Help!

+If you have trouble setting up ULTRAKILL randomizer, feel free to ask about it on the [GitHub discussions](https://github.com/TRPG0/ArchipelagoULTRAKILL/discussions) page, or you can DM me on Discord at `TRPG#8501`.